Klipper3d/klipper/docs/Measuring_Resonances.md

 Double-check your wiring before powering up the Raspberry Pi to prevent damaging it or the accelerometer.
+Try to keep the cables as short as possible, or use something shielded/twisted like a network cable to prevent communication issues because of signal interference an degradation.

 ### Mounting the accelerometer